google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Obtaining a PhD is often considered one of the most challenging academic achievements.
 The journey is filled with rigorous coursework, extensive research, and a demanding dissertation process, but, how hard is it to get a PhD?

-This article aims to provide a comprehensive understanding of the difficulties involved in obtaining a PhD, backed by statistics and insights into the various challenges that make it so challenging.
+This article aims to provide a comprehensive understanding of the difficulties involved in obtaining a PhD supported by statistics and insights into the various challenges that make it so challenging.

 The Rigorous Admission Process